Evaluating LLM Agent Adherence to Hierarchical Safety Principles: A Lightweight Benchmark for Probing Foundational Controllability Components: Impact Statement

 \section{Impact Statement}

-This paper presents work aimed at advancing the evaluation of LLM agent behavior for improved AI governance and safety.
-The primary impact is a methodology testing foundational controllability via adherence to principles under conflict.
-Revealing failures even in simple settings highlights risks associated with basic control mechanisms and informs the urgency of developing stronger governance.
-It is vital to avoid over-interpreting results from simplified benchmarks; they represent necessary but insufficient checks.
-Future work must expand complexity and realism.
-We believe this research encourages further development of verifiable technical AI governance.
+This work aims to advance the evaluation of LLM agent behavior for improved AI governance and safety.
+By revealing foundational controllability failures in simple settings, we highlight risks associated with current control mechanisms.
+We believe this research encourages the development of more verifiable technical AI governance.